KrisCheng/Deep4Cli/outline.md

 ### 2	Preliminaries
 #### 2.1	Formulation of ENSO Prediction Problem
 Todo1.
 Goal of ENSO prediction (NINO index and simulation pattern)2.
-From the perspective of machine learning， a spatiotemporal regression prediction problemRef：
+From the perspective of machine learning， a spatiotemporal regression prediction problem*Ref:*
-* Convolutional LSTM Network- A Machine Learning Approach for Precipitation Nowcasting* #### 2.2	Special Neural Networks for Sequence Modeling
+* Convolutional LSTM Network- A Machine Learning Approach for Precipitation Nowcasting

+* #### 2.2	Special Neural Networks for Sequence Modeling
 LSTM and CNN-LSTM network for spatiotemporal prediction, which have show great effectiveness on spatiotemporal problems  1.
-Structure of CNN and RNN, and combine them together, view as a single variable prediction and a sequence generation problemRef：
+Structure of CNN and RNN, and combine them together, view as a single variable prediction and a sequence generation problem*Ref:*
 * Deep Learning for Precipitation Nowcasting - A Benchmark and A New Model### 3	Model
 #### 3.1	Multi-layer LSTM Blocks
-Todothe structure of multi LSTM for single variable predictionRef：
+Todothe structure of multi LSTM for single variable prediction*Ref:*
 * #### 3.2	CNN –LSTM Spatiotemporal Model
-The structure and detail description of the network (how to capture spatio and temporal structure independently)Ref：
+The structure and detail description of the network (how to capture spatio and temporal structure independently)*Ref:*

 * ### 4 Experiment and Results
 #### 4.1	Single Niño Index Prediction
 Todo1.
 Connect those single nino index experiment together
-2. Compare with different statistical approaches (todo)Ref:
+2. Compare with different statistical approaches (todo)*Ref:*
-* Final Report for “Machine learning applications in oceanography” (GitHub)#### 4.2	Grid Spatiotemporal SST Region Prediction
+* Final Report for “Machine learning applications in oceanography” (GitHub)

+#### 4.2	Grid Spatiotemporal SST Region Prediction
 Todo1.
-Different models for grid experiment (todo)Ref:### 5 Conclusion and Future WorkTodo### References
+Different models for grid experiment (todo)*Ref:*### 5 Conclusion and Future WorkTodo### References
 1. Author, F.: Article title.
 Journal 2(5), 99–110 (2016).
 2. Author, F., Author, S.: Title of a proceedings paper.
 In: Editor, F., Editor, S. (eds.)
 CONFERENCE 2016, LNCS, vol. 9999, pp. 1–13.
 Springer, Heidelberg (2016).
 3. Author, F., Author, S., Author, T.: Book title.
 2nd edn.
 Publisher, Location (1999).
 4. Author, F.: Contribution title.
 In: 9th International Proceedings on Proceedings, pp. 1–2.
 Publisher, Location (2010).
 5. LNCS Homepage, http://www.springer.com/lncs, last accessed 2016/11/21.